Photo by Jakob Layman

 All the Flavors of the City

-Downtown's Grand Central Market has been operating in one capacity or another since 1917.
-Its past lives have seen it housing fish markets, butchers, Jewish delis, flower shops, and an egg vendor.
-Nowadays, the market is a lunch and dinner hotspot nestled among skyscrapers full of white-collar workers.
-Inside, neon signs showcase the names of over three dozen vendors.
-Highlights include the restaurant Eggslut, known for its creative approaches to the classic breakfast sandwich and other lunchtime edibles; Sticky Rice, L.A.'s first Thai comfort food restaurant; and China Cafe, which locals just refer to as "the won ton soup place."
+Downtown L.A.'s Grand Central Market has been operating in one capacity or another since 1917.
+Its past lives have seen it housing fish dealers, butchers, Jewish delis, flower shops, and an egg vendor.
+Nowadays, the market is a lunch and dinner hot spot nestled among skyscrapers full of white-collar workers.
+Inside, neon signs showcase the names of more than three dozen vendors.
+Highlights include the restaurant Eggslut, known for its creative approaches to the classic breakfast sandwich and other lunchtime edibles; Sticky Rice, serving Thai comfort food; and China Cafe, which locals just refer to as "the wonton soup place."

 By Sarah Purkrabek, AFAR Contributor

 At Grand Central Market, Good Food Goes Way Back